calculemuscode/oli-hammock/README.md

-(This documentation is the nicest to read at https://oli-hammock.surge.sh.)

 The oli-hammock package is designed for [OLI](https://oli.cmu.edu/) developers that want to make simple [embedded activities](https://github.com/CMUOLI/OLI/wiki/Creating-an-Embedded-Activity).
 Assignments made with OLI Hammock are significantly less configurable than activities built directly against the OLI Superactivity;